Makarov342/frontendArgentinaPrograma/README.md

 Deployment on Google's Firebase
 # Installation and Setup

-You can see the project deployed in google firebase going to https://proyectovj-6c736.web.app/
+To see the project deployed on Google Firebase, please visit: https://proyectovj-6c736.web.app/

 To run this Angular project locally, follow these steps: